TutsWiki/source/content/blog/developing-and-deploying-clojure-web-application.md

 and then include it in the middleware stack by adding (`wrap-bounce-favicon`) immediately above (`wrap-stacktrace`).

-Now let’s add a bit of styling to our utilitarian app.
-To do this we’ll create and apply a CSS file that is served statically by the application.
+Now let's add a bit of styling to our utilitarian app.
+To do this we'll create and apply a CSS file that is served statically by the application.
 Put the following in public/adder.css:

 ```css
 .math {